20 Movies With Full Frontal Nudity

 5. Fast Times At Ridgemont High (1982)

 If you were to go around and ask anyone – ANYONE – what they thought the most iconic nude scene of all time was, chances are they’d point to the daydream sequence in this film.
 Also, chances are they’ve never seen this picture.
-Being another one of those college movies from the ’80s, this performed well both critically and commercially, but Phoebe Cates’ couple minutes of toplessness became a staple conversation topic among high schoolers, college freshmen, and others in that age category.
-Soon enough, it was labeled the greatest nude scene of all time by most people who saw it.
+Being another one of those college movies from the ’80s, this performed well both critically and commercially.
+Still, Phoebe Cates’ couple minutes of toplessness became a staple conversation topic among high schoolers, first-year college students, and others in that age category.
+Soon enough, it was labeled the most incredible nude scene of all time by most people who saw it.
 You can check out the movie here.

 4. Killing Me Softly (2002)

 So, a couple of entries down, we mentioned ‘Dream Lover’ as being a forgotten gem with a memorable sex scene.
 ‘Killing Me Softly’ follows the same route, following pretty much the same story, but now with reversed roles.
-So, instead of a husband hunting down his wife’s past, it’s the wife who’s got the job.
+So, instead of a husband hunting down his wife’s past, the wife has the job.
 Unlike the 1993 film, though, this isn’t all that well made.
-Whenever it tries to be funny, it just becomes sad, and when it tries to be serious, it is laughably bad.
+Whenever it tries to be funny, it just becomes sad; when it tries to be serious, it is laughably bad.
 That isn’t to say that none of it works, but the experience is very forgettable, apart from the sex scene.
-Heather Graham had a couple of years before sprung into fame following films like ‘Bowfinger’ and ‘Boogie Nights,’ so her multiple nude scenes in this film caught the attention of the public eye.
+Heather Graham had a couple of years before sprung into fame following films like ‘Bowfinger’ and ‘Boogie Nights,’ so her multiple nude scenes in this film caught the public eye’s attention.
 These have now become some of the most famous nude scenes of all time, but barely anyone’s seen the film, based on its poor box office performance, otherwise damp cultural significance, and overall poor feedback.
 Feel free to check it out here.

 3. Havoc (2005)

 It’s interesting but poorly made.
 Yet what is appreciable is that the boring plot forms the murky water in which this film stays submerged.
 One thing that is bad and provides no benefits to the film is the hokey acting.
 Every significant actor feels like they’re trying way too hard, coming off as unrealistic and over-the-top.
 Anne Hathaway’s nude scenes (which are rather abundant in this film) caught the eye once she slowly started getting that A-list celebrity status.
-Questionably strange, one of the most popular of the nude scenes has Hathaway crawling on a couch, speaking poorly written lines, in a moment that I’m still trying to make sense of.
+Questionably strange, one of the most popular nude scenes has Hathaway crawling on a couch, speaking poorly written lines.
 You may watch the film here.

 2. Original Sin (2001)

 To be fair, the nude scene in question is very memorable, attributing such traits to its revolving top shot, inviting music, and attractive stars.
 The movie isn’t half-bad, though.
 It’s a campy but memorable thriller that one wouldn’t hesitate to rewatch.
 Sure, it’s riddled with flaws that almost make it laughable, but it is atmospheric to the point that it becomes distinctive.
 Critics despised this film, and it underperformed at the box office.
-Recently, some people have begun to rediscover this movie (myself included), and many have found it to be rather interesting.
-The sex scene here still stands as the most memorable moment in the entire picture, but it’s all worth giving a shot.
-If not for anything else, then for Jolie and Antonio Banderas, at least.
+Recently, some people have begun to rediscover this movie (myself included), and many have found it rather interesting.
+The sex scene here still stands as the most memorable moment in the picture, but it’s all worth giving it a shot.
+If not for anything else, then for Jolie and Antonio Banderas.
 You can watch the movie here.

 1. Nymphomaniac: Vol. I (2013)